You Can’t Teach A Kid To Ride A Bike

 I should also add that Sandler is a franchise so you’ll be taking coaching from your local area franchisee.

 Overall Rating For You Can’t Teach A Kid To Ride A Bike At A Seminar by David Sandler – 5 Stars

 There is a great deal to like in this book and that’s why I rate it as a 5 Star must read book..

-I particularly like the idea of the upfront contract and aiming for a quick NO if the buyer isn’t interested.
+I particularly like the idea of the upfront contract and aiming for a quick NO if the buyer isn’t interested at all.
 The more qualifying you do and the more it’s based on honest communication, the better.

-You not trusting the buyer and the buyer not trusting you doesn’t seem to be a good place to get a deal that’s good for both parties.
+The situation where you are not trusting the buyer and the buyer is not trusting you doesn’t seem to be a good place to get a deal that’s good for both parties.

 Because I don’t do selling as a living, I don’t get as worked up about buyers lying and manipulating as the book does.
 I guess I’ve felt lied to and manipulated by more sales people than by buyers.